karl-denby/StocksHawk/ISSUES.md

 * Blank screen when first opened with no cache data should show no network info

 __i18n:__
-* egqypt release in arabic
+* egypt release in arabic
 * RTL works everywhere except pop screen to add a stock